taking/2018-Sharp/README.md

 To get started, check out [the installation instructions in the documentation](docs/setup.md).

-## Help and Support

-We're always happy to help out with your books or any other questions you might have.
-You can ask a question on [GitHub Issues](https://github.com/taking/TeamClear/issues).

 ## Reference
 Thesis - ["Accurate Image Super-Resolution Using Very Deep Convolutional Networks", CVPR 16'.](http://cv.snu.ac.kr/research/VDSR/VDSR_CVPR2016.pdf)